Show All Answers

 Disciplinary action will vary according to the frequency, severity, and nature of the incident.

 If your child is not feeling well before camp, please do not send them to camp.
-There is no nurse or facility to keep children who are ill.
+Sick campers will be sent home from camp.

 As little or as much as you want.
 Youth Council has no mandatory requirement, but if you would like your community service listed on your transcript, you must complete at least 15 hours per school year.